-Chatbots, on the other end, are multilingual, offer instant responses and 24/7 availability, which is ideal for customer-centric businesses such as travel companies, accommodation providers or even destinations.
-They can, for example, transform visitor servicing in touristic places after hours, when travelers are arriving at a destination and the visitor information centre is closed.
+Chatbots, on the other end, are multilingual, offer instant responses, and 24/7 availability, which is ideal for customer-centric businesses such as travel companies, accommodation providers, or even destinations.
+They can, for example, transform visitor servicing in touristic places after hours, when travelers are arriving at a destination and the visitor information center is closed.

 Finally, users can ask questions in their own words and get a response rather than spending time searching for those answers on your website.
 Conversing is a much easier and pleasant experience to identify the best places to visit, restaurants to go to, etc…

 Chatbots’ smart recommendations and personalized experience